vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 Onyx syntax is inspired by **C-family** languages, such as Ruby, C++ and even <s>Rust</s> <small>I'm sorry</small>.

-Onyx imposes powerful **inference** mechanisms.
+Onyx imposes robust **inference** mechanisms.
 The rule is generally "infer unless ambiguous", with meaningful defaults.

 Onyx is a **memory-safe** language.
 There are multiple levels of enforced safety, with `unsafe` being the minimum safety level allowing for extreme optimizations.
-This opens great opportuinites for powerful abstractions.
+This opens great opportunities for powerful abstractions.

 Unlike [_other_](https://www.rust-lang.org/){.secret-link} languages, Onyx treats **pointer arithmetic** as a first-class use-case, but with memory safety.
 The concept is expressed in raw but typed pointers containing a memory scope.